blogofcode/blogofcode.github.io/_posts/2017-06-13-machine-learning-1.md

 Make sequence of decisions, wrong or bad, over-time learn from them and output a good decision in future.

-Will be posting next part.
+Will be posting next part soon.